Analytic solutions of neutral hyperbolic black holes with scalar hair: Properties of the planar solution ( )

-This is the neutral limit of \eqref{eq:sol4}-\eqref{eq:fsol4} in the $k=0$ case, i.e., the planar counterpart of \eqref{eq:hbh} and \eqref{eq:fsol4-1}.
+This is the neutral limit of \eqref{eq:sol4}--\eqref{eq:fsol4} in the $k=0$ case, i.e., the planar counterpart of \eqref{eq:hbh} and \eqref{eq:fsol4-1}.
 This solution does not have a horizon, and has a spacetime singularity at $r=b$.
-We expect that this solution can be taken as an extremal limit of a finite temperature solution, when the Gubser criterion \cite{Gubser:2000nd} is not violated.
-The finite temperature solution will not satisfy the constraints proposed in Appendix~\ref{sec:constraint}, according to Theorem~\ref{thm:exist}.
+We expect that this solution can be taken as an extremal limit of a finite temperature solution, when the Gubser criterion \cite{Gubser:2000nd} is satisfied.
+The finite temperature solution will not satisfy the constraints proposed in Appendix~\ref{sec:constraint}.
 By a coordinate transformation $r=\bar{r}+b$, the above solution becomes

 The spacetime singularity is now at $\bar{r}=0$.